alcatrazEscapee/Cordy/README.md

 ### To-Do

-- Finish implementing binary operators
+- Finish implementing binary operators - all that is left is short-circuiting operators
-- More stdlib functions (int, etc)
 - Implement `->` binding resolution
 - Global and Local (block scoped) variables
 - Partial function evaluation